edlund/linux-microfs/README.md

  * Will try to uncompress data from the buffer heads directly to the page cache pages if it is possible.
- * Will have different read buffers and zlib streams for different mounted images. (microfs will therefore always use more memory than cramfs.)
+ * Will have different read buffers and zlib streams for different mounted images. (`microfs` will therefore always use more memory than `cramfs`.)
- * Does not support file holes by simply skipping the zero bytes like cramfs, instead it will treat file holes as any other data and compress it.
+ * Does not support file holes by simply skipping the zero bytes like `cramfs`, instead it will treat file holes as any other data and compress it.
+ * Split the image into four main parts; 1) superblock, 2) inodes and dentries, 3) block pointers and 4) the compressed blocks.
+   See the section "image format" for more information.

 ## Licensing

-Most of microfs is GPL v.2, just like the Linux kernel.
+Most of `microfs` is GPL v.2, just like the Linux kernel.
 There are however a few utilities which might be useful outside of the project and are licensed under the new BSD license.
 Check the copyright and license notice at the top of the file to know